 - Personal care cosmetics

-The tight construction of new houses also contributes greatly to poor IAQ.
+The tight construction of modern houses also contributes greatly to poor IAQ.
 Fixtures like weather stripping and storm doors are created to decrease heating and cooling expenses.
-However, they also prevent enough ventilation by keeping inside air in and outside air out.
-The result could be a buildup of contaminants within your residence.
+However, they also prevent enough ventilation by keeping interior air in and exterior air out.
+The result could be a buildup of contaminants inside your house.

-Inferior IAQ can be a direct or indirect source of some health troubles.
-Medical professionals have found that up to half of all illnesses are linked or worsened by indoor air pollution.
+Bad IAQ can be a direct or indirect trigger of some health troubles.
+Medical professionals have determined that nearly half of all illnesses are linked or irritated by indoor air pollution.

-Pollutants within your house can create flu-like illness such as headaches, nausea and respiratory sensitivity.
-It can also trigger allergies and asthma.
+Pollutants within your house can create flu-like sickness such as headaches, nausea and respiratory sensitivity.
+It can also worsen allergies and asthma.

-Adequate ventilation also plays an important role in improving indoor air quality, as it lowers the amount of indoor pollutants.
+Enough ventilation also is an important factor in improving indoor air quality, as it lowers the amount of indoor pollutants.